Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: Results

 \section{Results}

 As described in Section \ref{ques-tool}, our participants fill out an anonymous questionnaire after they complete the first 30 utterances of each of the two system-testing chats.
 There are 30 system testing chats from the 15 user studies, which result in 926 utterances sent in those mock chats, where 470 utterances (50.76\%) are sent by peer counselors, and the remaining 456 utterances (49.24\%) are sent by us, the simulated help seekers.
 On top of the obtained numerical data from log analysis (Section \ref{sec:log-analysis}) and Survey Responses (Section \ref{sec:survey-responses}), we also conduct semi-structured interviews to understand the impact of \texttt{CARE} (Section \ref{sec:interview-insights}).
-The quantitative and qualitative results of our study are given below.
+Detailed results are presented below.